-Neck Headache, or as it is known medically – a Cervicogenic Headache, is a secondary headache disorder.
+Neck Headache, or known medically – a Cervicogenic Headache, is a secondary headache disorder.
 In other words, a neck joint problem causes your headache.

 Commonly, neck headache sufferers will usually notice:

 - Neck stiffness or a mild loss of movement, although this is not mandatory.
-Joint movement loss can be quite subtle and needs confirming during your physiotherapist’s physical examination.
+Joint movement loss can be pretty subtle and needs confirmation during your physiotherapist’s physical examination.

-One of the main differences between a neck headache and migraine is that physiotherapy treatment of your neck can alter or relieve your headache pain immediately.
+One of the main differences between a neck headache and migraine is that your neck’s physiotherapy treatment can immediately alter or relieve your headache pain.

-The following symptoms are characteristics of a neck headache.
+The following symptoms are characteristics of a cervicogenic headache.
 You may experience any one or several of these symptoms:

 - Your headache may seem to radiate from the back to the front of your head.

 - Your headache is provoked or eased by a neck movement, a sustained posture, stomach sleeping or with your head turned to one side.

 - Your headache frequently appears to be worse on one side of your head.
 The headache side usually is constant and does not swap sides.